Hard-Stuff/OTA-Hub-device_client/README.md

 ### Note on CA Certs

-- We've bundled a few GitHub CA certs together to cover both api.github.com, objects.githubusercontent.com, and github.io.
+- We've bundled a few GitHub and GitLab CA certs together to cover both's various HTTP reroutings.
 - **Certificates expire!** They tend to last a while, these ones last until 2030, but that's something to be aware of.
 Once either certificate has expired your devices will not be able to perform OTA (until flashed with new certs) - this is something we're going to attempt to future-proof going forwards.
 - Plus, as we've experienced recently, certificates that are in date [might just stop working](https://news.ycombinator.com/item?id=35295216).
 In which case it's not a bad idea to either have a fallback option (we recommend [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA) for local flashing) or to watch this space for our future proofing.
 - You can always set your own certs (should the default ones not work) via `wifi_client.setCACert(NEW CA CERT)` and `wifi_client.setCACert(NEW CA CERT)`.
 - Or you can set `wifi_client.setInsecure()` and remove the `setCACerts...`.
 This means that the ESP32 will not validate if the api.github.com and objects.githubusercontent.com have the correct CA Certs, so could technically open up security issues (although for hobbyist / non-critical projects this should be fine).

-## Compabibility and testing
+## Compatibility

-This library has been tested on the ESP32S3 with both the internal WiFi functionality and a [SIMCOM SIM7600G](https://github.com/Hard-Stuff/TinyGSM).
+This library has been tested on the ESP32S3 with both the internal WiFi functionality and a [SIMCOM SIM7600G](https://github.com/Hard-Stuff/TinyGSM), both with HTTP and HTTPS connections, both with GitHub and GitLab, and both on public and private repositories.

 We are looking for people to support us in testing more boards, other connectivity functionalities, and making **OTA Hub Pro** even more useful.

+## Contribution
-Contribute either on our GitHub repos, or contact us at [ota-hub@hard-stuff.com](mailto:ota-hub@hard-stuff.com).
+We're looking for people to work with us further on this - you can get started with issue reports or merge rquests, or you can contact us at [ota-hub@hard-stuff.com](mailto:ota-hub@hard-stuff.com).

 ## Hard Stuff